 • Add to that the egg and linseed goop and mix.

-• Add brewers yeast, flour and salt and mix well.
+• Add brewers yeast, flour, salt and ground ginger and mix well.

-• Add oats and ginger and mix till evenly distributed.
+• Add oats and stem ginger and mix till evenly distributed.

 • Line two baking trays with baking parchment